juliend2/jdesrosiers-multilingual/README.txt

 1. Every page that you want to appear under `/fr/` (in the URL) must be a child page of its corresponding home page.
 For example, the About page must be a child page of the Home page to appear under the `/en/about/` URL.
+1. For each page, you must also choose a "Language" in the Language taxonomy box at the right.
+And you must set a corresponding page in the other language as well in the "Corresponding Object" box.

 == Frequently Asked Questions ==